jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 I may want it to be an interface, but I want to see it as member access outside.

-The thing is… the member of a purely genetive subdivision without programmatic consequences.
+The thing is... the member of a purely genetive subdivision without programmatic consequences.

-Uhhhmmm… yeah… whatever
+Uhhhmmm... yeah... whatever

 An example:

-Alignment
+- Alignment

-`	`Arbitrary
+    - Arbitrary

-`	`Record Size
+    - Record Size

-`	`Field Start
+    - Field Start

 The properties of Alignment can be reached by the siblings of Alignment.
 But the siblings of Alignment can also be accessed by the properties of Alignment.
 So they have access to